macka1000/OpenSkin-Designer/README.md

 * Closing 'Color-Dialog' instead of hiding
 * Changes in 'Color-Dialog' now take immediatly effect without the need to save and reload
 * Nomore saveing and reloading needed if a color is defined two times.

+### 3.2.x.x by Humax
+* Bugix: fixed unhandled exception if file (include) was not found
+* Bugix: fixed unhandeld exception if * is used for integer value